Constraint Learning in Multi-Agent Dynamic Games from Demonstrations of Local Nash Interactions: Multi-Agent Constraint Inference and Robust Motion Planning

-Alternatively, under certain constraint parameterizations such as the line-of-sight constraint explored in our numerical simulations in Sec. \ref{subsec: App, Experiment Details}, the volume extraction problem is often more naturally posed and easily solved in parameter ($\theta$) space than in trajectory ($\xi$) space.
-In this alternative approach, we iteratively reject parameter values in $\Theta$ that are incompatible with the interaction demonstrations in $\D$.
-Concretely, given a finite collection of queried parameters $\Q_\theta := \{\theta_q \in \Theta: q \in [Q_\theta] \}$, consider the following optimization problem for each queried parameter value $\theta_q$:
+Alternatively, under some constraint parameterizations, the volume extraction problem is more naturally posed and easily solved in parameter ($\theta$) space than in trajectory ($\xi$) space, as is the case for the line-of-sight constraint (see Sec. \ref{subsec: Unicycle Simulations}).
+In this alternative approach, formalized as Thm. \ref{Thm: Volume Extraction, Theta, Generates Conservative Safe Set} and detailed below, we iteratively reject parameter values in $\Theta$ that are incompatible with the interaction demonstrations in $\D$.